 “Everyone was excited to see momentum building behind the park project,” says Hanni.
 “As the project progresses, we look forward to the process for stakeholder and community input.”

 Jay commended the Cogburn family for their dedication to the creation of the state park.
-“We have experienced a period of economic upheaval and crisis that slowed the acquisition process, and we are hoping that the state legislature approves funds that enable the completion of the project in a timely manner,” says Jay.
-“The landowners have been very patient.
-We are so fortunate that the Cogburn family has remained committed to the park concept.”
+“We have experienced a period of unprecedented economic upheaval that slowed the acquisition process, and we are excited that the state budget includes funds sufficient to complete this initial phase of the project,” says Jay.
+“The landowners have been patient, and we are so fortunate that they have remained committed to the park concept.”

 “Even after the new Pisgah View State Park is open, SAHC looks forward to continuing to be active in helping to acquire tracts for completing the park and meeting the region’s outdoor recreation needs long into the future,” continues Jay.
 “For example, Mt.
 Mitchell State Park is over 100 years old, and SAHC and other partners are still working on procuring land for that park.”